larinskiy/facefinder/README.md

 Output files are:

-`domain_<DOMAIN or COMPANY>.txt` - list of domains with A records and without A records
+`domain_<COMPANY>.txt` - list of domains with records, mask domains and without records

-`ip_<DOMAIN or COMPANY>.txt` - list of IPv4 address founded during nslookup procedures of domains
+`ip_<COMPANY>.txt` - list of IPv4 address founded during nslookup procedures of domains

-`cidrs_<DOMAIN or COMPANY>.txt` - list of CIDRs discovered during whois request for IPv4 addresses
+`cidrs_<COMPANY>.txt` - list of CIDRs discovered during whois request for IPv4 addresses

 ## Bugs
+1. **No addresses found.**

+Your firewall may block program requests to services required for validation.
+Before using the program, make sure that the firewall rules allow these requests.
+The program uses queries to Google services, DNS, Crt.sh and Bgp.he.net.

-If you find bugs in the operation of this program, be sure to let me know about them.
+_If you find bugs in the operation of this program, be sure to let me know about them.
 This tool was developed spontaneously, but its support continues.
-Report bugs in this repository.
+Report bugs in this repository._